 - Classifies these animals into ‘large’, ‘medium’ and ‘small’ and prescribes maximum loads that can be carried respectively (Section 2)

-- Allows persons authorized by the Government or the Animal Welfare Board of India to take charge of an animal in case of suspected offence (Section 11)
+- Allows persons authorized by the Government or the Animal Welfare Board of India to take charge of an animal in case of suspected offense (Section 11)

-- Applies to transport of animals on foot when distance from point of origin to last destination is 5 km or more than 5 km (Section 3)
+- Applies to transport of animals on foot when the distance from point of origin to the last destination is 5 km or more than 5 km (Section 3)